deciduously/music/post.md

   }
 ```

-This works out to just shy of 4 cents to cause an increase of 1Hz, more precisely around 3.9302 for a base frequency of 440:
+Lets try to increase by a single Hertz using the value above:

 ```rust
 fn main() {
     let mut pitch = Pitch::default();
     println!("{:?}", pitch); // Pitch { frequency: 440.0 }